Welcome to the support page. Here, you'll find answers to most of our frequently asked questions.

 It’s possible that your computer doesn’t meet the minimum technical specifications for the software:

-PC: Windows XP SP2 or higher (Windows 7 recommended), 4GB Ram (8+ recommended)
+PC: Windows 7 or higher recommended, 4GB Ram (8+ recommended)

 Mac: OS X 10.8 (Mountain Lion), 4GB Ram (8+ recommended)

 Please note: The PhotobooksRus software is not available for Linux, Android or iOS.